- Search The Registry

 - My Account

 *Bob Gibson was born on this date in 1935.
-He was an African American baseball player.
+He was a (retired) Black baseball player.

-From Omaha, Nebraska he was named Pack Robert Gibson, after his father who died 3 months before his birth and changed his name to Robert when he turned 18.
-Despite a childhood filled with health problems, including rickets, asthma, pneumonia, and a heart murmur, he was active in sports particularly baseball and basketball.
+From Omaha, Nebraska, he was named Pack Robert Gibson after his father died three months before his birth, and he changed his name to Robert when he turned 18.
+Despite a childhood filled with health problems, including rickets, asthma, pneumonia, and a heart murmur, he was active in sports, particularly baseball and basketball.
 After a standout career at Tech High in Omaha, Gibson won a basketball scholarship to Creighton University.

 Gibson was a fierce competitor who rarely smiled and was known to hit players when pitching to let them know who was in charge.
-Known by many as the best pitcher in Cardinals history, Gibson dominated with his fastball, sharp slider, and a slow, looping curve ball.
-Since retirement, he now resides in Bellevue, Nebraska.
+Known by many as the best pitcher in Cardinals history, Gibson dominated with his fastball, sharp slider, and slow, looping curveball.
+Since retirement, he lived in Bellevue, Nebraska.